About the Course

 The Theology Track offers you the broadest choice of options within the Regents degree programmes to fulfil God’s call on your life.
 Our aim is to deepen both your knowledge and understanding of God, and of scripture and of doctrine, so that you are able to think clearly in how to apply an awareness of His presence to everyday settings.

-We are thankful that God created us with an inquisitive nature and encourages us to draw near to him with questions, wrestling with concepts and ideas to grow closer to the truth.
-This course will impact your ‘head’, but through the application of the lessons learnt will also significantly influence your ‘heart’ and your ‘hands’.
+We know that God created us with an inquisitive nature, and encourages us to draw near to him with questions, wrestling with concepts and ideas, in growing closer to the truth.
+This course will inspire your “head”, and through the application of the lessons learnt, significantly influence your “heart” and your “hands”.

-You should particularly think about joining the Theology Track if any of the following apply:
+You should particularly think about joining the Theology Track if any of the following resonate with you:

 Mode of Learning

-The course may be completed over three years in two very different ways:
+The course can be completed over three or six years, in three different ways:

 Employability and Professional Practice